Teacher vaccinations gaining steam as Sarpy-Cass sets start date of March 1

 The good news keeps coming for Nebraska teachers eager to get their COVID-19 vaccinations.

-The news comes on the heels of Wednesday's announcement that Douglas County teacher vaccinations will start next week.
+The news comes on the heels of last week’s announcement that Douglas County teacher vaccinations will start next week.

-Lincoln teachers were told this week they can begin registering for vaccinations that are likely to begin within three weeks.

-Some areas of the state are even farther ahead on vaccinating teachers.

 The state is still directing health departments to use 90% of their vaccination allotments for people 65 and older.
 Some teachers and substitutes have been vaccinated through that effort.